-Accepted version: [PDF], [Online Appendix]
+Published version: [Link]; Accepted version: [PDF], [Online Appendix]

 “How Much Do Consumers Value Fuel Economy and Performance?
-Evidence from Technology Adoption”, with Benjamin Leard and Joshua Linn, Review of Economics and Statistics, 2023, 105(1): 158-174
+Evidence from Technology Adoption”, with Benjamin Leard and Joshua Linn, The Review of Economics and Statistics, January 2023, 105 (1): 158-174

 Summary: Evaluating consumer welfare of fuel economy standards needs to consider the welfare cost of forgone performance increases.
-We find undervaluation of fuel cost savings and high valuation of performance, suggesting approximately zero net private consumer benefit from tightened standards since 2012.
+We find an undervaluation of fuel cost savings and a high valuation of performance, suggesting approximately zero net private consumer benefit from tightened standards since 2012.

 Published version, [Link]; Accepted Version, [PDF]; RFF Report Version, [PDF]; RFF Blog Post, [Link]; RFF Resource Article, [Link]

-“The Effects of Fuel Prices and Vehicle Sales on Fuel-Saving Technology Adoption in Passenger Vehicles”, with Thomas Klier and Joshua Linn, Journal of Economics & Management Strategy, 29(3), 2020: 543-578
+“The Effects of Fuel Prices and Vehicle Sales on Fuel-Saving Technology Adoption in Passenger Vehicles”, with Thomas Klier and Joshua Linn, Journal of Economics & Management Strategy, June 2020, 29 (3): 543-578

 Summary: We document two channels that drive fuel-saving technology adoption, fuel prices and sales.
-An increase in gas price drives carmakers to improve technology for low-fuel-economy vehicles directly as it raises WTP for fuel savings more for these vehicles.
+An increase in gas prices drives carmakers to improve technology for low-fuel-economy vehicles directly as it raises WTP for fuel savings more for these vehicles.
 In contrast, it drives carmakers to improve technology for high-fuel-economy vehicles indirectly as it increases the sales disproportionately more for those vehicles.

 Published version, [Link]; Latest version, January 2020, [PDF]; RFF Discussion Paper DP-16-26-REV Version [Link]; Previous Titled “The Effects of Fuel Costs and Market Size on Fuel-Saving Technology Adoption: Direct and Indirect Effects” and “The Effect of Market Size on Fuel-Saving Technology Adoption in Passenger Vehicles”